-Ancient History Buffs visiting Italy will of course be adding Pompeii to their list of things to do, with good reason, it's really something.
+Ancient History Buffs visiting Italy will of course be adding Pompeii to their list of things to do, with good reason, it's really something special.

-For my dissertation I focused on Pompeii, the topic, well, let's just say it brings smiles and giggles to everyone once told (think phallic imagery, more on this later).
-So I thought as I have been a few times, I have a few tips that will ensure you make the most out of your day.
+I have visited Pompeii four times as my dissertation focused on Pompeii, the topic, well, let's just say it brings smiles and giggles to everyone once told (think phallic imagery, more on this later! ).
+Each time I visited, I travelled from Rome to Pompeii in a day so I have a few tips on how to plan your day trip to Pompeii.

 1. Getting There?